rogersba1/AgentMarketerPOC/README.md

 ## Architecture

+### Project Separation
+The solution is architected with a clear separation of concerns:

+- **AgentOrchestration**: Core library containing all the agent logic, models, services, and tools.
+This library is framework-agnostic and can be used by any .NET application.
+- **AgentCmdClient**: Command-line interface that demonstrates the capabilities of the AgentOrchestration library.
+This provides an interactive way to test and explore the system.

+This separation allows for:
+- **Reusability**: The core library can be integrated into web applications, APIs, or other client types
+- **Testability**: Core logic can be unit tested independently of the UI
+- **Maintainability**: Clear boundaries between business logic and presentation layer
+- **Extensibility**: Easy to add new client types (web, API, desktop) without modifying core logic

+### Core Agents

 ### Core Agents
 - **Planner Agent**: Creates structured campaign execution plans based on user goals
 - **Researcher Agent**: Provides customer insights and audience analysis using mock data